Azure/AKS-Construction/CONTRIBUTE.md

 ### The Develop Branch

 Where there have been significant changes and we want the full gammit of CI testing to be run on real Azure Infrastucture - then the Develop branch is used.
+It gives us the nice warm fuzzy feeling before merging into Main.
+We anticipate the use of the Develop branch is temporary.

 ```
 ┌─────────────────┐         ┌─────────────┐       ┌────────────┐